 Cryptoassets are based on what are known as blockchains.
-These are a certain type of distributed ledger technology (DLT) where data that are grouped into blocks (such as transactions) are stored, updated and used in a shared, decentral-
+These are a certain type of distributed ledger technology (DLT) where data that are grouped into blocks (such as transactions) are stored, updated and used in a shared, decentralized network of nodes.
+Cryptographic processes are used to ensure the authenticity and authorization of the transactions.